tbedford/Website-Test/source/draft/radio-telemetry-with-nexmo-python.md

 limitations.

-Radio telemetry is the ability to send data, especially data from sensors and actuators, via radio waves running than through electrical cables.
+Radio telemetry is the ability to send data, especially data from sensors and actuators, via radio waves rather than through electrical cables.

-Radio telemetry is especially useful in scenarios where the source at edge-of-network is, physically very remote, or possibly even moving.
-Obvious when you try to run cables from the GPS sensor on a train and wire it back to your logging unit you are in for some trouble.
+Radio telemetry is especially useful in scenarios where the source at edge-of-network is physically very remote, or possibly even moving.
+Obviously when you try to run cables from the GPS sensor on a train and wire it back to your logging unit you are in for some trouble.
 Telemetry by radio waves is more or less essential.
 You could simply store the data locally for downloading later, but this does not give you the real-time data you need in many scenarios.
 OK by real-time here we are not talking high frequency updates - we might only need to know the position of the train every 30 seconds or so.

+## Scenario

-So, just to recap, radio telemetry is very useful
+So, just to recap, radio telemetry is very useful where the source of the data is:

 1. Remote
 2. Moving